Kaufman & Broad SA: Half-year liquidity contract statement

-DJ Kaufman & Broad SA: HALF-YEAR LIQUIDITY CONTRACT STATEMENT FOR KAUFMAN & BROAD SA

-Kaufman & Broad SA Kaufman & Broad SA: HALF-YEAR LIQUIDITY CONTRACT STATEMENT FOR KAUFMAN & BROAD SA 07-Jan-2022 / 16:10 CET/CEST Dissemination of a French Regulatory News, transmitted by EQS Group.
+Kaufman & Broad SA Kaufman & Broad SA: HALF-YEAR LIQUIDITY CONTRACT STATEMENT FOR KAUFMAN & BROAD SA 10-Jan-2022 / 11:47 CET/CEST Dissemination of a French Regulatory News, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------